Tevi22/RecipeCollection/README.md

 -Java 17 or later
 -Console or terminal access

+## 🚀 Improvement Roadmap

+While the current version provides a fully functional recipe management system, there are opportunities for future enhancements:

+### Assignment 1: Add Recipe Steps

+- Implement functionality to store **step-by-step cooking instructions** for each recipe.
+- Add methods to add, edit, and display steps.
+- Modify the `printRecipe()` method to display steps in order.

+### Assignment 2: Enhanced User Interface

+- Develop a **front-end interface** (e.g., JavaFX or a simple web front-end).
+- Provide an interactive form for adding recipes, ingredients, and steps.
+- Improve user experience with better formatting and error handling.

+### Assignment 3: Database Integration

+- Store recipes, ingredients, and steps in a **relational database** (e.g., MySQL or SQLite).
+- Implement CRUD (Create, Read, Update, Delete) operations.
+- Enable persistent storage so recipes are saved between program executions.

+### Assignment 4: Advanced Features

+- Add **search and filter functionality** (e.g., by calories, ingredient, or serving size).
+- Implement recipe **scaling with nutrition recalculation**.
+- Add export options (e.g., save recipes as PDF, JSON, or CSV).

+---

 **Author**
 Tevin Davis – Created for IT 145 Object Oriented Programming Final Project